Uncategorized

 Panelists: Paula M. Carey, Chief Justice of the Trial Court (ret.); Marian Ryan, Middlesex District Attorney; Mike Coelho, Deputy Probation Commissioner; Duci Goncalves, CPCS Deputy Chief Counsel; Viensamay (Paul) Chaleunphong, Re-Entry Manager at UTEC

-The conversation centered on the remarkable strides made in criminal justice reform over the past 5 years and the work that remains.
+The conversation centered on the strides made in criminal justice reform over the past 5 years and the work that remains.
 Part of that work includes reassessing how young adults are treated in the criminal justice system.
 By raising the age of juvenile convictions, more young people will have access to educational opportunities and programming in the Department of Youth Services instead of being put in a correctional facility where they must focus on survival, not rehabilitation.

-During the panel, Duci Goncalves reflected on the value of partnerships with community organizations like UTEC when it comes to supporting young adults in the criminal justice system.
+Duci Goncalves reflected on the value of partnerships with community organizations like UTEC when it comes to supporting young adults in the criminal justice system.
 She said, “we can be great advocates in the courtroom, but if they’re not receiving support from partners like UTEC, they’ll end up back in there.”

 Our panelists agreed that housing remains a huge issue in our communities, especially for returning citizens working hard to build a better future.